-An emergency outpatient service operates an emergency phone service and provides on-site crisis intervention to deal with all outpatient emergencies related to substance abuse, including socio-emotional crises, attempted suicide and family crises; provides the examination required under s.
-51.45(11)(c), Wis.
-Stats.; and, if needed, provides or arranges for transportation of a patient to the emergency room of a general hospital for medical treatment.
+An emergency outpatient service operates an emergency phone service and provides on-site crisis intervention to deal with all outpatient emergencies related to substance abuse, including socio-emotional crises, attempted suicide and family crises; provides the examination required under Wis.
+Stat. § 51.45(11)(c); and, if needed, provides or arranges for transportation of a patient to the emergency room of a general hospital for medical treatment.

 One year (Provisional)